Reset devices with Autopilot Reset

 To enable Autopilot Reset in Windows 10, version 1709 (Fall Creators Update), you must:

 To use Autopilot Reset, Windows Recovery Environment (WinRE) must be enabled on the device.

 DisableAutomaticReDeploymentCredentials is a policy that enables or disables the visibility of the credentials for Autopilot Reset.
-It is a policy node in the Policy CSP, CredentialProviders/DisableAutomaticReDeploymentCredentials.
+It's a policy node in the Policy CSP, CredentialProviders/DisableAutomaticReDeploymentCredentials.
 By default, this policy is set to 1 (Disable).
-This ensures that Autopilot Reset isn't triggered by accident.
+This setting ensures that Autopilot Reset isn't triggered by accident.